Ship It With AI Mihai Cvasnievschi

 Set up the review agents.
 Wire them into the pull request flow.
 The agents do the mechanical work; the humans do the human work.

+This one is not a brownfield operating pattern - it is advice for a particular audience segment, set apart from the numbered patterns for that reason.
 If your company sells AI capabilities to its own clients - not just consumes AI internally, but resells AI as part of your product - then the governance pattern is different from a pure consumer of AI.
 Your demos, your sales calls, your client engagements are all situations where your team's discipline is on display.
 The client is evaluating whether you know how to do AI responsibly, not just whether the AI works.

 This calls for a few additional patterns on top of the general ones.